-At December 31, 2012 and 2011, the amount included in other within the parent company table above is primarily comprised of a deferred tax liability for agents' balances of \$62,360 and \$47,018, respectively.
-The remaining balance is comprised of other deferred tax liabilities of \$2,807 and \$5,426, respectively, and other deferred tax assets of \$4,244 and \$2,899, respectively.
+At December 31, 2013 and 2012, the amount included in other within the parent company table above is primarily comprised of a deferred tax liability for agents' balances of \$69,918 and \$62,360, respectively.
+The remaining balance is comprised of other deferred tax liabilities of \$14,094 and \$2,807, respectively, and other deferred tax assets of \$12,516 and \$4,244, respectively.

-The Company's Federal income tax returns are routinely audited by the Internal Revenue Service (IRS).
+The Company's Federal income tax returns are routinely audited by the Internal Revenue Service ("IRS").
 The statute of limitations for the assessment of additional tax are closed for all tax years prior to 2008.
 Management believes that adequate provision has been made in the financial statements for any potential assessments that may result from the completed examinations, future examinations, and other tax-related matters for all open tax years.
-There were no unrecognized tax benefits (excluding effects of accrued interest, net of federal tax benefits) at the beginning or end of 2012 and 2011.
+There were no unrecognized tax benefits (excluding effects of accrued interest, net of federal tax benefits) at the beginning or end of 2013 and 2012.

 The Company's continuing practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company has recognized \$56 and \$0 of interest expense, net of Federal income tax benefits, in its statements of operations for 2012 and 2011.
-The Company has no accrued interest or penalties as of December 31, 2012.
+The Company has recognized \$0 and \$56 of interest expense, net of Federal income tax benefits, in its statements of operations for 2013 and 2012.
+The Company has no accrued interest or penalties as of December 31, 2013.

-6. POSTRETIREMENT EMPLOYEE BENEFIT PLANS
+7. POSTRETIREMENT EMPLOYEE BENEFIT PLANS

 Defined Benefit Pension Plans - The Company has a funded noncontributory defined benefit plan for all hourly employees who have completed one year of service with the Company.
-Certain assets of the plan in the form of a guaranteed investment contract, issued by the Company, were allocated in 2011 to pay future benefits.
+Certain assets of the plan in the form of a guaranteed investment contract, issued by the Company, are allocated to pay future benefits.
 The benefits are set as a monthly amount for each year of service with the Company.
 Costs for the plan have been calculated on the projected unit credit actuarial cost method.
 All plan measurements are as of December 31 of the respective year.

-The accumulated benefit obligation and projected benefit obligation for the Company's defined benefit pension plan totaled \$17,763 and \$11,039 as of December 31, 2012 and 2011, respectively.
-The increase during 2012 was primarily due to a \$3,452 increase from a plan amendment that changed the benefit formula and a \$2,003 increase due to changes in actuarial estimates.
+The accumulated benefit obligation and projected benefit obligation for the Company's defined benefit pension plan totaled \$16,244 and \$17,763 as of December 31, 2013 and 2012, respectively.
+The decrease during 2013 was primarily due to a \$3,168 decrease due to changes in actuarial estimates offset by service and interest costs of \$1,812.

-The fair value of the guaranteed investment contract issued by the Company for the benefit of the pension plan was \$13,277 at December 31, 2012, and \$12,745 at December 31, 2011.
+The fair value of the guaranteed investment contract issued by the Company for the benefit of the pension plan was \$13,769 at December 31, 2013, and \$13,277 at December 31, 2012.
 This asset is classified as level 2 in the fair value hierarchy.
-Please refer to Note 2 for a discussion of the Company's valuation procedures for assets.
+Please refer to Note 3 for a discussion of the Company's valuation procedures for assets.